 Headspace.
 It’s a word you’ll hear on the trails more often than anywhere else.
 Headspace is a pretty straight forward word — it’s the space, in your head, where you store all of your thoughts, your feelings + internal banter.
 Your headspace is your overall emotional mood + mindset at any given moment.
 It may be influenced by your physical state but at its purest form it is simply a feeling.
 Or at least that is my interpretation.

 However, there was something about the phrase “bad headspace” that I truly hated.
 It made me feel weak for having emotions that were anything but butterflies + rainbows.
-It made me feel like less of a runner for allowing myself to feel any of these very real emotions while out on a run.
+It made me feel like less of an adventurer for allowing myself to feel any of these very real emotions while out on a run.
 It made my thoughts + feelings into something I needed to subdue + avoid.
 All of that just felt wrong.
 So wrong that I dumped my feelings about headspace into a post on my own site almost two years ago.

 To this day, my feelings on “bad headspace” haven’t changed much, I still avoid the term because of the way it makes me feel personally.
 However, I have come to terms with “headspace” as a whole.
 What it is.
 The role it plays on the trails.
 How to leverage it.